knauzdev/HuntCraft/README.md

 7. Copy the .dbc files from "PATCH-V.MPC/DBFilesClient" into your server "dbc" folder.
 8. Should be good to go.

+Once in game teleport to map id: 725.

 # Videos:

 [![Watch the video](https://img.youtube.com/vi/CvmnAJPkKck/0.jpg)](https://youtu.be/CvmnAJPkKck)